This brief article is intended to answer the above and related questions.

 Global Church News

 The Journal: News of the Churches of God

 Examiner (two positions there included: Los Angeles Church History and End Time Prophecy Examiner and National Church History & End Prophecy Examiner)

 I now regularly write many of the articles in Bible News Prophecy magazine.

 Does Anyone Pay You for This?

-I hold no paid position in any church (I have been asked this many times) Yes, I used to sometimes receive a small amount of money from the Examiner, but it is of an inconsequential amount; and yes, I will accept reimbursement for travel and other church-related expenses.
+I hold no paid position in any church (I have been asked this many times) Yes, I used to sometimes receive a small amount of money from the Examiner, but it was of an inconsequential amount; but yes, I will accept reimbursement for travel and other church-related expenses.

 Some Advice From Herbert W. Armstrong

 Herbert W. Armstrong frequently taught:

 “Don't believe me – BELIEVE YOUR BIBLE – BELIEVE GOD!”